 Torun Christmas Market

-Torun is not as large as other cities in Poland, and so the size of its Christmas Market is reflective of this fact.
-However, with its medieval charm, Torun looks beautiful decorated for Christmas.
-So if you're in the area, there's no reason not to check out the small Christmas Market here.
-Grab a mug of hot mulled wine or find an ornament for your tree at home.Continue to 5 of 6 below.
+Torun is not as large as other cities in Poland, and the size of its Christmas market reflects that.
+However, with its medieval charm, Torun looks beautiful when decorated for Christmas.
+So if you're in the area, there's no reason not to check out the small Christmas market here.
+Grab a mug of hot mulled wine or find an ornament for your tree at home or to give as a holiday gift.Continue to 5 of 6 below.

 05 of 06